To Share in the Sufferings of Christ - Part 1

 It is also interesting to note in verse 8 the phrase, “And as for His generation”, which speaks of Jesus’ descendants.
 Jesus never married and had children.
 It is a great sorrow in the lives of some believers that God keeps marriage out of reach for them.
 Others marry but never have the children that they very much want to have.
 This aspect of Christ’s suffering is shared in the lives of those believers who desire a godly marriage and children, but God, according to His own plan and purpose for their lives, withholds these things, choosing rather to lead them in other paths.

 Verse 9 again speaks of the unjust treatment that Jesus received, being assigned a grave “with wicked men”.
 Crucifixion was the punishment given to guilty criminals of that time, and not treatment deserved by the blameless Son of God.
-Even with all of our faults and shortcomings, when we endure unjust accusation and undeserved suffering, we experience in some measure a share in the sufferings of Christ.
+Even with all our faults and shortcomings, when we endure unjust accusation and undeserved suffering, we experience in some measure a share in the sufferings of Christ.

 In the following verse we read: